How to travel by train from London to Amsterdam

 Amsterdam is not a huge city, and it is a pleasure to wander along its canals and cobbled streets – exploring by foot is certainly a viable option.
 However, it also boasts a fine integrated transport system if you want to make a longer journey or take some of the strain off your calf muscles.
 Whilst you can buy single tickets, if you will be making several journeys, get hold of an OV-chipkaartí – an integrated transport smartcard, which you can top up and use on public transport across the city: the city’s tourist website, iAmsterdam, has more public transport ticket information for visitors.
 If you plan to combine visits to some of the city’s attractions and museums with use of the public transport network, consider getting hold of an iAmsterdam City Card, which can offer huge savings – including unlimited public transport use, and free museum entry, for its duration.

 The metro system is likely to be the least useful part of the transport network for visitors, serving mainly outlying districts.
 More useful are the comprehensive tram network and bus services, all of which are run (along with ferries) by GVB (Gemeentelijk Vervoerbedrijf), their site boasts a handy journey planner and a map of the entire Amsterdam transport network.

 Amsterdam, of course, wouldn’t be Amsterdam without bikes: this is one of the world’s most cycle-friendly cities, with 60% of trips across the inner city made by bike. iAmsterdam offers cycle information and tips for visitors, as well as a list of recommended bike hire providers in Amsterdam: the choice is vast!

-See more routes on our Flight-Free Rail and Ferry Journey Planner
+See more overland routes by train to Europe on our Flight-Free Rail and Ferry Journey Planner